 A growing number of AdSense and Ad Exchange publishers have been talking about a “two click penalty” being placed on their sites.
-This is also commonly being called a “double click penalty” or “visit site penalty.”
+This is also commonly being called a “double click penalty,” “click confirmation” or a “visit site penalty.”
 This apparent penalty requires users to take a second action to click on an ad, having a devastating impact on the revenue generated from affected units.
 This isn’t a new issue.
 We first became aware of the issue back in 2014, but circumstantial evidence would suggest that it is becoming more common.

 Whether or not the two-click issue is technically a penalty is debatable (more on that in a minute).
 However, any issue that impacts publisher earnings is serious and needs to be understood.
 If you think you might be affected, read on to learn more about how to diagnose and fix the two-click penalty.